 I am an artist based in Stockholm and London.
 My work often starts with research into social movements and their histories, because what we think we know about the past inevitably shapes what we believe is possible in the future.
-I am interested in the relationships between gender, power and authority – who claims the right to speak in public and how the ‘rational’ is defined.
-I attempt to listen to voices that usually go unheard.
+I am interested in the relationships between gender, power and knowledge.
 Recently I have, for instance, been collaborating with grassroots women’s organisations on a project about the East London Federation of the Suffragettes, who aimed to establish a model for a new socialist feminist society in one of the poorest areas of the UK.
 In the resulting artworks, I explore what we can learn today from this early twentieth-century political and educational experiment and some of the problems with how that history has been written.
+Currently I am working with Glasgow Women's Library, Scotland, on a project Our Bodies are Not the Problem, about feminist health activism.
+In 2024 I co-curated the exhibition Chronos: Health, Access and Intimacy at Tensta Konsthall, Stockholm, combining feminist and crip perspectives.
+I work in a range of mediums including: installation, drawing, painting, sound, video and textiles.

 This is the exhibition's strength: how it portrays the ways in which society is based on an acceptance that some bodies should have the opportunity to move forward more unimpeded than others. —Milou Allerholm on ‘Chronos: health, access and intimacy’, Dagens Nyheter, 8 May 2024